leinaxd/NOTES/databases/CMU_databases/lecture_11/readme.md

 ![](27.jpg)

+In order to know which index is the most selective,
+- you have to take some statistics about the different tables and attributes stored
+- for example histogram of ages. that are basically counters.

+There are some ANALYZE commands you can do to force the DBMS to perform those statistics updates.

 ### MULTI-INDEX SCAN
 If there are **multiple indexes**, use all of them
 - compute sets of RECORD IDs using each matching index